 But, is it a need to panic?
+Rankings can see volatility, after all.
 I’ll show you how to analyze a sudden change in rankings, get a good handle on the reasons behind it, and come up with a plan to recover your rankings.

-Before we get to that, let’s make something clear, though.
+Before we get to that, here's a quick overview.

 Why Do Rankings Fluctuate?

 Keyword ranking fluctuations and lost keyword rankings have become quite common.

 In the past, rankings would tend to hold off, unless another site gained enough authority to outrank you.
 These days, however, you experience more and more fluctuation.
 In most cases, they aren’t anything to worry about, and their reasons are clear:

 - Google testing something in the algorithm or there has been an actual Google algorithm update,

 - A shift in the user intent or incorrectly applied user intent, and

 - Changes to the site or technical issues that have suddenly affected its performance.

 Sometimes, however, you have to get to the bottom of things to analyze the sudden rank change.